by Chris Whitehead

 3. Delayed Gastric Emptying

-By slowing gastric motility, GLP-1 agents reduce postprandial glucose spikes and promote early satiety—key in weight reduction.
+By slowing gastric motility, GLP-1 agents reduce postprandial glucose spikes and promote early satiety — key in weight reduction.
+Note: this effect may reduce absorption of other oral medications taken concomitantly.

 4. Central Appetite Regulation

-GLP-1 receptors in the hypothalamus decrease appetite and caloric intake.
+GLP-1 receptors in the hypothalamus decrease appetite and caloric intake, driving the significant weight loss seen with newer high-dose agents.

-Mechanisms include improved endothelial function, weight loss, and reduced inflammation.
+Mechanisms include improved endothelial function, weight loss, reduced inflammation, and direct cardiac effects independent of glycemic control.

 Common Side Effects